 - making unreasonable demands for attention

-- destroying things that belong to you/family members
+- destroying things that belong to you or family members

 Signs of domestic abuse

-It can be difficult to tell if domestic abuse is happening and those carrying out the abuse can act very differently when other people are around.
-There are signs that family members, children and young people have experienced or witnessed domestic abuse:
+It can be difficult to tell if domestic abuse is happening.
+Abusers can act very differently when other people are around.
+There are signs that family members, children and young people have experienced or witnessed domestic abuse which include:

 - aggression or bullying

 - constant or regular sickness, like colds, headaches and mouth ulcers